Old Crimes: Stories of Jill McCorkle

 Biography

-Marlene Hobel began her professional life teaching English to first generation college students at an open admissions college in South Carolina.
-Next, she taught reading to youthful offenders in prison, where she felt like she was incarcerated daily.
-She escaped into the corporate world, and had a long career in marketing and business communications, culminating in many years as vice president of corporate communications for a global environmental engineering firm.
-She has a BA and an MA in English Literature and an EdS in Counseling.
-She joined BOLLI in Spring 2017.
-Marlene has led study groups exploring the short stories of Lorrie Moore, Lauren Groff, Nancy Hale, Edith Pearlman, and Hilma Wolitzer, as well as the theme of motherhood.
-She is a frequent moderator of the New Yorker Fiction Salon.
+Marlene Hobel began her professional life teaching English to first generation college students in South Carolina.
+Next, she taught reading to youthful offenders in prison, where she felt incarcerated daily.
+She escaped into the corporate world and enjoyed a long career in corporate communications for a global environmental engineering firm.
+She has graduate degrees in English Literature and Counseling.
+Specializing in short stories, Marlene has led courses exploring authors Lorrie Moore, Lauren Groff, Nancy Hale, Edith Pearman, and Hilma Wolitzer and one on the theme of motherhood.
+She often moderates BOLLI’s New Yorker Fiction Salon.